bhall2001/moduops-xchange/README.md

 ### Q: Can I save changes to a module in the ModuOps Xchange?

-A: No, direct saving to the ModuOps Xchange is not supported as it is a read-only resource.
+A: No, direct saving to the ModuOps Xchange with Google Drive is not supported, it is a read-only resource.

 You can, however, save changes to the module in a different location on your local file system.
 Then you have two options: